 The Samsung The Frame TV can interpolate lower frame rate content up to 120Hz to make motion appear more fluid.
 To use it, set Picture Clarity to 'On', then adjust the Blur Reduction slider for 60fps content or the Judder Reduction slider for lower frame rate content.
 It looks okay when enabled, and it doesn't stop interpolating in busy scenes.
 However, there are a fair amount of artifacts in fast-moving scenes, and even some in quiet scenes.

 There's some stutter in low frame rate content due to the TV's relatively quick response time.
+This is mainly noticeable in slow panning shots when watching movies.
 If stutter bothers you, enabling motion interpolation may help.

-Note: The 43" and 50" models have a 60Hz refresh rate and don't support VRR.
+Note: The 43 inch and 50 inch models have a 60Hz refresh rate and don't support VRR.

 The Samsung The Frame TV supports most common resolutions.
-Except for 1440p @ 120Hz, it displays chroma 4:4:4 properly in all other supported resolutions, which helps with text clarity when using the TV as a PC monitor.
-To use chroma subsampling, set the input icon to 'PC', enable Input Signal Plus for the input in use, and you can set the connected PC to RGB or chroma 4:4:4.
-Enabling Input Signal Plus also unlocks the HDMI port's full bandwidth.
+Except for 1440p @ 120Hz, chroma 4:4:4 is displayed properly in any other supported resolution, which is essential for clear text when using the TV as a PC monitor.

-The Samsung The Frame has an HDMI 2.1 port and supports up to 4k @ 120Hz with HDR on the PS5 and Xbox Series X. It has an Auto Low Latency Mode that enables Game Mode when a game is launched from a compatible device.
+The Samsung The Frame has an HDMI 2.1 port and supports up to 4k @ 120Hz with HDR on the PS5 and Xbox Series X, but there are some issues with the Xbox with the latest firmware update.
+It has an Auto Low Latency Mode that enables Game Mode when a game is launched from a compatible device.
 To use it, set Game Mode to 'Auto'.
 Like many 2021 Samsung TVs, there's now a Game Bar that shows current game settings like input lag, VRR, and HDR.

 The distortion performance is okay.
 The amount of harmonic distortion is very low at moderate volume levels, but it increases when nearing max volume.
 That said, some people may not hear it, and it depends on the content.

 Like other 2021 Samsung QLED TVs, the remote has been slightly redesigned.
-It now has a rechargeable battery instead of using disposable ones, and you can recharge it through the solar panel on the back or the USB-C port at the bottom.
-However, there isn't a charger or USB-C cable included in the box.
-There's still a microphone for voice control, which you can use to change some TV settings, launch an app, or ask for general info like the time and weather.
-However, you can't search for specific content within an app like Netflix.
+It now has a rechargeable battery instead of disposable ones, and you can recharge it through the solar panel on the back or the USB-C port at the bottom, but it doesn't come with a charger or cable.
+It has a built-in microphone for voice control, which you can use to change inputs, launch apps, or adjust a few settings on the TV.
+Unfortunately, it can't search within apps for specific content.

 There's a single button on the right backside of the TV.
 It lets you turn the TV On/Off, change the channel, the input, and adjust the volume.

-We tested the 55 inch Samsung The Frame 2021 (QN55LS03AAFXZA), and we expect the results to be valid for the 65 inch and 75 inch models.
-The 43 inch and 50 inch models have a 60Hz refresh rate and don't support variable refresh rate.
-There's also a Costco variant, the QN65LS03ADFXZA, and it's only available in a 65 inch size.
+We tested the 55 inch Samsung The Frame 2021 (QN55LS03AAFXZA), and we expect the results to be valid for the 65 inch, 75 inch, and 85 inch models.
+The 43 inch and 50 inch models have a 60Hz refresh rate and don't support a variable refresh rate, but most of our results should still be valid for those sizes.

 If you come across a different type of panel or your Samsung The Frame doesn't correspond to our review, let us know, and we'll update the review.
 Note that some tests, like gray uniformity, may vary between units.